bbarvish/CSharp-Reference/README.md

 #### Init and Destroy
 Since I do a lot of work with application-level and distributed systems messaging (eventing if you will), there are classes that subscribe to events.
 I have found that the best place to keep the event subscriptions are in a void Init method for the handler.
 This way, that event subscriptions are kept out of the constructor and the injected dependencies are always obvious and clean.
 Furthermore, I hate when an object fails at construction time, so I'd rather have it fail at Init time.
 The stack trace is much easier to see and is much more obvious.
 Likewise, the Destroy method provides a good place to drop subscriptions and perform other cleanup way before the instnace is garbage collected.
 Other containers, such as AutoFac, also support this type of functionality call it IStartable and the OnRelease event.
+### Assembly Info Files
+Something I have been doing for a while is sharing the information inside the AssemblyInfo.cs file across all the projects in the solution.
+I break up the default AssemblyInfo.cs file from the projects into Company and Version info as those appear to be the logical parts.
+These files will then become AssemblyInfoVersionShared.cs and AssemblyInfoCompanyShared.cs and are placed in the root of the solution on the file system.

+The attribues in the Company shared file as follows:

+`[assembly: AssemblyCompany("Boris Barvish")]`
+`[assembly: AssemblyProduct("CSharp-Reference")]`
+`[assembly: AssemblyCopyright("Copyright ©  2016")]`
+`[assembly: AssemblyTrademark("My TM goes here")]` `[assembly: AssemblyCulture("")]`

 ## Projects
 The project stucture is pretty close to the [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/) but is a little ligher.